 Prior to his arrival at Antioch, Kraince held posts as research professor and academic coordinator of the Center for Asian and African Studies, El Colegio de México, where he taught graduate-level courses on contemporary movements, social research methods and the political sociology of Islam.
 From 2003 to 2006, he directed Ohio University’s Inter-Religious Dialogue Project.
 He has conducted field research in Indonesia as a Foreign Language and Areas Studies grantee in 1998–99, a Fulbright Dissertation Research Program Fellow in 2000, and as a Fulbright New Century Scholar in 2005.
 He also has several years of experience leading experiential education programs in the Caribbean.
 Kraince speaks English, Indonesian/Malay, Spanish and is currently working on Portuguese.
 Kraince, who also has a faculty appointment as associate professor of cooperative education, has a PhD in the sociology of education and an MA in international affairs—Southeast Asia Studies from Ohio University.

-DEAN OF COMMUNITY LIFE
+DEAN OF GLOBAL EDUCATION

 EXECUTIVE DIRECTOR OF THE GLEN HELEN ECOLOGY INSTITUTE